 Have you got what it takes?

 If you are looking for a life-style change, or a career that fits in with your love of the outdoors, camping and caravanning, then working for the Club could be fantastic opportunity.
 You won’t be working Monday to Friday office hours, but your commute to work will also be a lot shorter!
-Our Site Managers and Holiday Site Assistants come from a wide variety of backgrounds, but what's absolutely paramount is their experience and passion for camping and caravanning, as everything that the Holiday Site Assistants deal with on a day-to-day basis will naturally be camping related.
+Our Site Managers and Site Assistants come from a wide variety of backgrounds, but what is absolutely paramount is their experience and passion for our pastime, as everything that the Site Assistants deal with on a day-to-day basis will naturally be camping related.

-Above all, our Campers are there to have a great holiday & the Site Team is responsible for making this happen.
-On occasions our Site Staff encounter difficult and demanding situations, which we expect them to deal with in a polite & courteous manner.
+Above all, our campers are there to have a great holiday and the Site Team is responsible for making this happen.
 A commitment to friendly, customer service is vital when dealing with customers face to face and on the phone.
-As part of our commitment to the values of the Club we also encourage all our Site Team to wear a genuine and never ending smile.
+As in all customer-facing roles, on occasions our Site Staff encounter difficult and demanding situations, which we expect them to deal with in a polite and courteous manner.

 The job can be extremely rewarding for the right candidates who enjoy working outdoors, despite the work being physically demanding and the working hours unsociable.
-Successful Holiday Site Assistants are required to undertake a wide variety of tasks involved in running a campsite, which include: running the site office and performing the administration duties, using the Club's computerised booking service, maintaining the grounds, cleaning the toilets and facilities, and performing a range of other operational duties.
+Successful Site Assistants are required to undertake a wide variety of tasks involved in running a campsite, which include: running the site office and performing the administration duties, using the Club's computerised booking service, maintaining the grounds, cleaning the toilets and facilities, and performing a range of other operational duties.